Friday, August 31, 2012

 “Changes” (or “Them Changes”, depending on which label you’re reading) is a Buddy Miles song, also pounding a couple of riffs into the ground, but with a few modulations to keep it unpredictable.
 The starts and stops of “Power Of Soul” (mistitled “Power To Love” on the LP) show just how tight this band was, continued on “Message Of Love” (also referred to as “Message To Love” from time to time), which had the potential to be a highlight of whatever album he’d record next.
 “We Gotta Live Together” fades in from a longer performance, Buddy singing unintelligible words while the crowd dutifully claps its hands.

 Band Of Gypsys takes some getting used to if you only know Jimi from the hits.
 Given time, it sinks in as an excellent demonstration of his musical capabilities.
 Again, it was only one snapshot of that two-day residency.
 Occasional reissues of the album—again, complicated by label rights—purported to offer additional songs from the concerts.
-There was even a Band Of Gypsys 2, although half of that album featured a different band.
-The situation was somewhat rectified with 1999’s double-disc Live At The Fillmore East, which offered nearly two hours of additional material from those performances, with something of a chronically haphazard sequence.
-A complete performance was eventually released on its own in 2016 as Machine Gun: The Fillmore East First Show, in terrific sound that got fans hoping for a box containing all four shows.
-They only had to wait another three years, when Songs For Groovy Children: The Fillmore East Concerts delivered all the goods.
+There was even a Band Of Gypsys 2, although half of that album came from later shows with Mitch Mitchell back on drums.
+The situation was somewhat rectified with 1999’s double-disc Live At The Fillmore East, which offered nearly two hours of additional material from the original performances, with something of a chronically haphazard sequence.
+A complete set was eventually released on its own in 2016 as Machine Gun: The Fillmore East First Show, in terrific sound that got fans hoping for a box containing all four.
+They only had to wait another three years, when Songs For Groovy Children: The Fillmore East Concerts delivered the goods.
 While they may not have been Jimi’s ultimate dream band, thankfully the tapes were rolling when lightning struck.

 Friday, August 17, 2012